GiGurra/flycd/README.md

 * It can operate as a manual Git-Ops CLI tool for deploying fly.io apps with a superset of fly.toml, such as:
     * specifying a source git repo (+optional branch/tag/commit) to deploy the app from
     * the target organisation to deploy to
-    * figures out if a deploy is actually warranted, by comparing sha1sum of app.yaml + git hash of app repo with hashes saved to fly.io env for the app (using app env vars for this)
+    * figures out if a deployment is actually warranted, by comparing `sha1sum` of app.yaml + git hash of app repo with hashes saved to fly.io env for the app (using app env vars for this)
 * It can deploy many apps at the same time.
 Simply point it to a directory structure/hierarchy containing multiple app.yaml files, and flycd will traverse the structure recursively, clone each app's source repo and deploy each app